act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 - the element is [included in the accessibility tree][]; and
 - the element is a [semantic link][]; and
 - when the element is [activated][], focus moves [just before][] a node of [non-repeated content][]; and
-- the element has an [accessible name][] that communicates that it skips non-repeated content.
+- the element has an [accessible name][] that communicates that it skips to non-repeated content.

 ## Assumptions